-TikTok Brand Takeover Ad Placement: Takeover Ads appear as soon as a TikTok user opens their app, taking over for a few seconds before changing into an in-feed video ad.
+TikTok Brand Takeover Ad Placement: Takeover Ads appear as soon as a TikTok user opens their app, taking over for a few seconds before changing into an In-Feed video ad.

-Branded Effects TikTok Ads offer eCommerce marketers a fun way to build product awareness.
+Branded Effects offer eCommerce marketers a fun way to build product awareness.
 It’s where you create branded filters, stickers, effects, or lenses for users to use on their own content, creating a more immersive experience.
-They are a great way to encourage brand engagement, promote UGC, and have fun with potential shoppers at the awareness stage.
+They are a great way to encourage eCommerce brand engagement, promote UGC, and have fun with potential shoppers at the awareness stage.

 Similar to Instagram AR filters, Branded Effects can stand alone or be integrated into other formats and campaign types, such as a branded Hashtag Challenge.
 Halls had a lot of success building various campaigns around Branded Effects to lift new product awareness by 60.93% and get 17 million video views.

 Ideal for growing TikTok brand followers or interacting with new audiences, In-Feed Ads are placed in potential shoppers’ For You feeds and can be up to 60 seconds long.
-Their ad format is similar to that of Instagram stories, and leave a lot of room for creativity.
+Their ad format is similar to that of Instagram stories, and leaves a lot of room for creativity.
 In other words, they’re like personalized ads.